sgothel/gluegen/doc/GlueGen_Mapping.md

 ...
 ```

-Above produces the GLES3 interface and its implementation as visible in JOGL's UML document [about OpenGL Profiles](../../jogl/doc/uml/html/index.html).
+Above produces the GLES3 interface and its implementation as visible in JOGL's UML document [about OpenGL Profiles](https://jogamp.org/jogl/doc/uml/html/index.html).

-## Struct Mapping
+## Struct Mapping {#struct-mapping}
 A *Struct* is a C compound type declaration, which can be mapped to a Java class.

 A *Struct* may utilize the following data types for its fields